Alternatives North and Ecology North call for more transparency in mining regulations

 By Alternatives North

 Below is a joint submission responding to the GNWT’s proposed regulations for the Mineral Resources Act by Alternatives North and Ecology North.
 Its intent is to highlight major gaps in transparency, public notice, environmental safeguards, and regulatory consistency during the development of the new mining regime.
 Our comments aim to ensure the regulations genuinely serve the public interest by calling out disproportionate engagement with industry, unclear decision-making powers, weak environmental requirements, and insufficient support for sustainable land use.
 Our intent is to push for a fair, accountable, and transparent system aligned with the MRA’s stated goals.
-Click on there image below or here to read the submission with our comments:

 Leave a Comment